thk4711/infrared-mouse-jiggler/README.md

 where Button_Name is something you choose and IR_Code is the code for the button you found out in step Repeat that for all buttons on your remote you want to use.

-6. Map actions to you buttons by editing the following part in the sketch.
+6. Map actions to your buttons by editing the following part in the sketch.

   ```c++
 if(Data_back == VOL_UP) {